skius/grabapl/grabapl/README.md

 - [ ] Include telegram messages
 - [ ] Forget instruction for shape queries
 - [ ] Edge orders
+- [ ] "is callable" function to determine which operations of operation context can be called!
 - [ ] Temporary nodes
 - [ ] Clean up code
 - [ ] Finish examples/template